-The rules of communication in the French business culture are simple: show respect, be courteous and be aware of the “Eiffel Tower” hierarchy.
+The rules of communication in French business culture are simple: show respect, be courteous, and be aware of the “Eiffel Tower” hierarchy.

 The “Eiffel Tower” Hierarchy

 The “Eiffel Tower” management structure consists of firm separations between those in higher positions and the rest of the company.
 Do not be shocked if feedback goes about in a vertical manner rather than a horizontal one when trying to get answers to any questions you may have.
-It is all about the “chain of command”.
+It is all about the “chain of command.”
 In a French company, having access to information is a significant basis for authority and supremacy.
-This usually makes it challenging to acquire fundamental information.
+This usually makes it challenging to get vital information.

-When communicating in this hierarchy system, remember to be formal when speaking to elderly people and those in higher positions.
-With those of lower and equal rank, it is more acceptable to keep it casual, but make sure you are greeting and addressing them in accordance with your existing relationship.
+When communicating in this hierarchy system, remember to be formal when speaking to older people and those in higher positions.
+With those of lower and equal rank, it is more acceptable to keep it casual.
+But make sure you are greeting and addressing them per your existing relationship.

 French Business Culture & Decision Making

 Decision-making is prone to be delayed by this meticulous corporate ranking and exclusivity of administration in French business culture.
 Usually, there is a lot of policy to get through, so how do you cut through it?
 Networking.
 The “réseau” (network) you are part of can help give you “special treatment” or advantages in your professional or personal life.